Motor Vehicle Excise

 |In the fifth and succeeding years||10%|

-Every motor vehicle owner must pay an excise tax based on valuation of at least ten percent of the manufacturer’s list price; thus, owners of vehicles older than five years should have a fixed excise tax bill for succeeding years of ownership.
+Every motor vehicle owner must pay an excise tax based on valuation of at least ten percent of the manufacturer’s list price.
 Even though an owner may have applied for an abatement that may reduce an excise tax bill, no excise shall be less than $5.